redraw/satellite-passes-esp8266/README.md

 - `WIFI_SSID` / `WIFI_PASS` , your WiFi credentials.

 ### Upload the code
-Enter `mpshell` so that we can upload the files,
+Enter `mpfshell` so that we can upload the files,

 ```bash
 mpfs [/]> mput .*\.py